Is your daughter learning to be confident and empowered?

 The BHS Women’s Soccer Program needs the active support and participation of its parents and families to achieve its goals.
 Contact Coach Carlos Real after team selections to offer your help.
 Your support is appreciated.

 - Game Photographers:

-Shoot in game action pictures of team and players for postseason awards night.
+Shoot in-game action pictures of the team and players for postseason awards night.

 - Panther Club Representative.

 - Team Parent/Parents for Each Team.